Best Tiki Bars in San Francisco: 6 Picks for a Tiki Bar Crawl

 Everything.
 Here.
 Is.
 Delicious.
 But if you must pick, check out one of these:

-La Catrina: Soak in the vibe with this Mexican inspired cocktail.
+La Catrina: Soak in the vibe with this Mexican-inspired cocktail.
 Taste the Mexican rum & Joven blends, match perfectly with seasonal fruit grenadine, lime, feijoa, a homemade habanero tincture, and aromatic cacao bitters.
-We feel like we are hanging out on the Lost set already.

-Slim Pickens: Trust us and order this.
-We are obsessed with the house secret Jamaican rum blend, summer fassionola granada-vallet, rhubarb, cinnamon syrup, absinthe, allspice, and dragon fruit.
-This wild concoction only costs $14.
+Slim Pickens: Trust us — you’re going to want to order this!
+We are obsessed with the in-house secret Jamaican rum blend, summer fassionola granada-vallet, rhubarb, cinnamon syrup, absinthe, allspice, and dragon fruit.
+Maybe the best part?
+This wild concoction only costs $14!

-With so many options, for so many tropical style establishments, it’s hard to pick.
-When it comes down to the winner, our favorite Tiki Style in San Francisco cocktail is actually in Chinatown.
+With so many options to choose from and so many tropical establishments, it’s hard to pick a winner.
+But when it comes down to it, our favorite San Francisco tiki bar might just be the Li Po Cocktail Lounge, which is actually in Chinatown.

 What to Drink

-Without a doubt, the Chinese Mai Tai is a must!
+Without a doubt, the Chinese mai tai is an absolute must!
 The secret recipe is famous and widely known by locals around the city.

-This classic Asain SF Tiki Bar is open 7 days a week.
+This long-standing, no-frills dive bar is open seven days a week.
 Bring a sense of humor because the bartenders are a riot.

 Life is hard, man.
 But finding a rental in Haight-Ashbury is not.
-Grateful Dead, Hippy Hill, Legalized dispensaries, you name it.
+The Grateful Dead, Hippy Hill, legalized dispensaries — you name it, they have it.
 Have a cup of coffee, head to Golden Gate Park, and enjoy the vibe!

 Catch live music, rent a bike while soaking in the peace and love vibe of this historic neighborhood.
 San Francisco has a place for everyone.
 Whether you are hanging out at the Fisherman’s Wharf, hearing sea lions by Pier 39, or taking in the Jazz in the Western Addition.